Leyland Motors: Roadtrain

 In 1986, the high roofed Roadtrain interstate was introduced, a top of the range long distance truck with standing room inside.

 The Roadtrain was a common sight throughout most of the 1980s, with a great many of the major fleet users in the UK such as Tesco, Blue Circle Industries (unusually with high datum day cabs) and BRS running them.
 The firm of Swain's based in Rochester, Kent had a number of Roadtrains in its fleet which enjoyed a comparatively long service life (until the late 1990s) before being replaced by the newer DAF 85.
 Sales were never quite satisfactory, however, with the vacation closure extended in 1986 to reduce unsold stock.

 Production ended in 1990, a few years after the sale of Leyland Trucks to Dutch firm DAF in 1987, although as a postscript DAF relaunched the model in low-datum form (it was already manufacturing the large DAF 95) as the DAF 80, using the Roadtrain cab with the 11.6 L DAF 330 ATi engine (quite ironic, given that this engine had its roots in the Leyland O.680).
 This model was produced for a relatively short time until 1993 with the launch of the brand new cabbed DAF 85.

-Due partly to the cab's propensity to rust and also to the admittedly short life of commercial vehicles, any Roadtrain in commercial operation is now a very rare sight indeed.
-However, a small number remain in use throughout the country as towing-and-recovery vehicles.

 The British Army made use of an 8x6 version of the Roadtrain as a hook loader until recently.
 This is known to the British Army as Medium Mobility Load System (MMLS) Demountable Rack Offload and Pickup System (DROPS), which has seen action in Iraq and Afghanistan and is still in service, but has now been replaced by the MAN version.
 In this format the British Army purchased 1,440 vehicles plus a significant number of spare Roadtrain cabs, to allow for accident damage.